A Place Portrait

 1) The list below includes a variety of perspectives of the Great Plains.
 As you study each description follow the example given in your Place Portrait worksheet and take notes about the mental images formed by the details of each source .
 When you are done pull your notes together and write your own brief word portrait of the Great Plains.

-My Antonia Sod House
+My Antonia

-The Platte and the Desert Giants in the Earth
+The Platte and the Desert

-Hunting on the Plains Dakota Land
+Hunting of the Plains

-Turf House on the Great Plains Ranch Life and the Hunting Trail
+Turf House on the Plains

 2) You have a number of geographic resources at your disposal including these on the internet:

-The National Geographic Map Machine The Color Landform Atlas of the US
+The Color Landform Atlas of the US

-The Weather Underground National Climate Data Center
+National Climate Data Center

-Googal Earth can be used to view satelite images of the Great Plains.
+Google Earth can be used to view satelite images of the Great Plains.
 And atlases from a library are an excellent resource.

 Use these resources and pull together geographic data about the Great Plains that you can attach to your Worksheet.
 Include information about: